pdf-association/arlington-pdf-model/README.md

 ### SpecialCase

 A set of predicates is used to define more advanced kinds of relationships.
 Every predicate is always prefixed with `fn:`.
-Current predicates include (_subject to change!_:
+Current predicates include:

 ```
 fn:ArrayLength